Perl-Apollo/Corinna/templates/rfc/classes.md

 # Overview

-Corinna classes are single-inheritance, data is declared with `slot` (instance data) or `my` (class data), and methods use the `method` keyword instead of `sub`.
+Corinna classes are single-inheritance, data is declared with `field` (instance data) or `my` (class data), and methods use the `method` keyword instead of `sub`.
 All methods require signatures, even methods who take no arguments.